The percolation energy field and its logarithmic partner: Preliminary results

 Letting $n\to \infty$ in~\eqref{eqn::generic_m_limit_aux2} and using~\eqref{eqn::generic_m_limit}, the triangular inequality gives

 which implies the existence of the limit $\lim_{m\to \infty} f_{m}(z,z_3,z_4):=f(z,z_3,z_4)\in (0,\infty)$ and the estimate

-The fact that $f(z,z_3,z_4)>0$ is subtle, and its proof requires several steps.
-The argument is the same as that leading to (3.19) of~\cite{CF24}, so we only list the main steps, referring to~\cite{CF24} for the details. \begin{itemize} \item First, using a standard application of RSW estimates (see e.g., the proofs of Lemmas 2.1 and 2.2 of~\cite{CamiaNewman2009ising}), the two quantities { } are bounded away from $0$ uniformly in $m$ as $z_1,z_2 \to z$. \item Second, using the coupling results concerning four-arm events in~\cite[Lemmas~2.1 and~2.7]{CF24} and the strategy in the proof of Lemma~2.3 of~\cite{CF24}, one can show that the limit below exists:
+The fact that $f(z,z_3,z_4)>0$ is subtle and its proof requires several steps.
+Intuitively, the FKG inequality suggests that $f(z,z_3,z_4)\geq 0$, while strict positivity requires a more detailed analysis.
+The argument is the same as that leading to (3.19) of~\cite{CF24}, so we only list the main steps, referring to~\cite{CF24} for the details. \begin{itemize} \item First, using a standard application of RSW estimates (see e.g., the proofs of Lemmas 2.1 and 2.2 of~\cite{CamiaNewman2009ising}), the two quantities { } are bounded away from $0$ uniformly in $m$ as $z_1,z_2 \to z$. \item Second, using the coupling results concerning four-arm events in~\cite[Lemmas~2.1 and~2.7]{CF24} and the strategy in the proof of Lemma~\ref{lem::four_arm_coupling_argument}, one can show that the limit below exists:

 where

 and where { }The existence of these limits can be shown using the strategy in~\cite[Proof of Theorem~1.5]{Cam23}.
 Moreover, a standard application of RSW estimates (see, e.g., the proofs of Lemmas 2.1 and 2.2 of~\cite{CamiaNewman2009ising}) implies that the limit